jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 2.6.3 was released on August 2020.
+**Latest release:** Flowblade Movie Editor 2.8 was released on February 2021.

-**Next release:** Flowblade Movie Editor 2.8 is coming in released if first half of February 2021.
+**Next release:** Flowblade Movie Editor 2.10 is targeted to be release in June 2021.

 # Installing Flowblade